Generic name: cholera vaccine [ KOL-er-a-vak-SEEN ]

 For at least 7 days after you receive this vaccine, live cholera bacteria can pass into your feces (bowel movements).
 During this time, avoid allowing your body fluids to come into contact with your hands or other surfaces.
 Avoid coming into contact with anyone who has a weak immune system.

 Vaxchora side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Common side effects of Vaxchora may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report vaccine side effects to the US Department of Health and Human Services at 1-800-822-7967.

-Tell your doctor about all the medicines you have used within the past 14 days, especially:
+Tell your doctor about all the medicines you have used recently, especially:

 an antibiotic; or